______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Pace yourself.
 You know your body better than anyone.
 If you know going all-out is going to put the hurt on your body, save that climb of Kilimanjaro for the end of your holiday and recover on that plane ride.
 And remember, you don't have to do everything in the guidebooks for your holiday to be called a success.
 Choose activities wisely and build in recovery time.

 • Check the ego.
 You have lots of tools at your disposal to make traveling easier—use them.
-Wheelchairs, canes, trekking poles, rollaters, disposable undergarments, you name it.
+Wheelchairs, canes, trekking poles, scooters, rollaters, disposable undergarments, you name it.
 Is someone staring?
 Who bloody cares.

 • It's probably wise that you don’t take your medication out of their original labeled containers when it comes to cryptic pills (disease-modifying injectable MS meds are okay since they are labeled).
 The dudes, especially in customs, don’t really like to guess what pills are what.